Icelandic nationality law: History

+Early history and Danish realm

 Iceland was first settled by Norsemen and Celts in the eighth and ninth centuries.
 No unified governing body existed until the 10th century when local chieftains formed the Althing, which established a set of local laws closely following those of Norway.
 The Icelandic clans swore fealty to the Norwegian king in 1262–1264, and the island later fell under Danish rule when the entire Kingdom of Norway became part of the Kalmar Union in 1397.
-Iceland remained part of the Kingdom of Denmark despite Norway's separation in 1814, and Danish nationality law became applicable to the island in 1898 when the Folketing enacted its first nationality legislation.
+Iceland remained part of the Kingdom of Denmark despite Norway's separation in 1814.

+Denmark adopted its first constitution in 1849.
+Although rules on nationality were not explicitly codified, eligibility for voting rights and appointment in the civil service were regulated in this document.
+Iceland was defined in an 1871 statute as an integral part of Denmark with special territorial rights.
+The island was granted its own constitution in 1874, which restricted eligibility for the civil service to those with knowledge of the Icelandic language.
+The Folketing enacted its first nationality legislation in 1898 that applied to the entire Danish Realm.
 This law established descent from Danes as the primary means of acquiring Danish nationality.